redhat-cop/aap_utilities/README.md

 ![Galaxy Release](https://github.com/redhat-cop/tower_utilities/workflows/galaxy-release/badge.svg)
 <!-- Further CI badges go here as above -->

 This ansible collection includes a number of roles which can be useful for installing and managing AWX or Ansible Tower.
+Using this collection, you'll be able to automate following tasks:

+* prepare and install Tower (on a normal OS, or in OpenStack)
+* configure the OS to support Kerberos (if you plan to manage Windows hosts using AD credentials)
+* backup and restore Ansible Tower
+* install a minimal Git repo over SSH, for demonstration and learning purposes

 ## Included content